-- Professional Internships for PhD Students (PIPS) (Strand 4; mandatory)
+- Professional Internships for PhD Students (PIPS; mandatory)

 Click on each heading for more details.

-The third year is kept mostly free from other mandatory training events, with the exception of students invited to share their unique PIPS experiences with fellow EASTBIO students, at the PIPS Q&A event (Dundee, 24 February 2017) and the Symposium (Aberdeen, 11-12 June 2017).
+The third year is kept mostly free from other mandatory training events, with the exception of students invited to share their unique PIPS experiences with fellow EASTBIO students, at the PIPS Q&A event (Dundee, 9 February 2018 TBC) and the Symposium (Edinburgh, mid-June 2018).